ldavid432/gauntlet-loot-popup/README.md

   - Hunllef: Automatically switches to Crystalline or Corrupted Hunllef depending on which one you completed
   - Custom: Uses custom title
 - Which items the rare item sound is played for
-  - Weapon seed, Armour seed and/or Enhanced seed
+  - Weapon seed, Armour seed, Youngllef (Pet) and/or Enhanced seed

 If you'd like to preview your customization you can run the command (type in chat) `::gauntletlootpreview`.
 This will bring up the popup with some fake loot.